aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/day2_operations.rst

 .. note:: Git is an incredibly powerful tool.
 We’re using shortcuts that
           are specific to this lab.
-When using Git in production - or even just for fun, please make sure that you understand the commands you are using.
+When using Git in production - or even just for fun - please ensure you understand the commands you are using.
 Some Git commands are destructive and irreversible!

 `Jenkins <https://www.google.com/url?q=https://jenkins.io/&sa=D&ust=1523980190034000>`__\  is
-one of the most popular open source automation tools with hundreds of plugins for building/deploying/automating pretty much anything.
+one of the most popular open-source automation tools with hundreds of plugins for building/deploying/automating pretty much anything.
 It’s not outside the realm of possibility to have it test and push changes to your switches and then order you a pizza if it’s successful.